gladeo18/to-do-list/README.txt

 -------------------------------------------------------------------------------------------------------

 Hello there!
-I see that you downloaded this app :-)
+I see that you're currently viewing this project :-)

 Here are the following functionalities of this app for your own reference: